Geonkick-Synthesizer/geonkick/README.md

 * Geonkick does not support multichannel.

-### Thank you
+### Thank you!

-Here are the list of people that contributed with features ideas that significally improved Geonkick.
+Here is the list of people that contributed with features ideas that significally improved Geonkick.

 [unfa](https://soundcloud.com/unfa) - for multiple noise layers

-[David Runge](https://gitlab.com/dvzrv) - for cutoff filter envelop
+[David Runge](https://gitlab.com/dvzrv) - for cutoff filter envelope

 [Christopher Arndt](https://chrisarndt.de/) - for band pass filter